Bence0327/EclexOS/README.md

 <!--## Troubleshooting-->

 ## Known issues
-* Office only can be installed in 2 language
-* Windows only can be installed in 2 languages
-* ISOs don't work with Ventoy
+* If you modfiy an ISO, it won't work with Ventoy

 ## Disclaimer
 ### The installer automaticly accept the following Terms of Uses, Terms of conditions, EULA & Privacy Policies etc.